sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![image](https://github.com/user-attachments/assets/b5b84ecc-84e5-4583-97c8-efdcdf985504)
 # G-Code Flow and Temperature Controller
-A free and open-source post-processing script for `OrcaSlicer` that demonstrates how automatically adjusting `Nozzle Temperatures` and `Flow rate/Speed` can improve both `QUALITY` and `SPEED` while `Simplifying the slicer parameters`.
+### A Free and Open-Source Post-Processing Script for OrcaSlicer (Windows OS)

-This concept is based on my `Personal Approach` and minimal Delphi Programming Skills!.
+This script demonstrates how automatically adjusting nozzle temperature, flow rate, and print speed can significantly improve both quality and speed, while also simplifying slicer settings.

-Although it’s not a definitive solution, as I believe that integrating this concept into slicers would significantly enhance its efficiency and allow more advanced features.
+Inspired by my personal approach and developed with basic Delphi programming skills, this script is not a definitive solution.
+Instead, it’s a proof of concept showing the potential benefits of integrating such features directly into slicer software, where they could unlock even greater efficiency and advanced capabilities.

-I think that the filament gradually absorbs energy in the hotend and should be extruded at an ideal final temperature.
+The concept is based on the idea that filament gradually absorbs heat as it travels through the hotend, and should be extruded at an optimal final temperature.
+The script dynamically adjusts nozzle temperature for different sections and geometries of the print.
+It calculates these adjustments based on the average flow rate (updated every second) and modifies the G-code speed to match the ideal flow rate for the corresponding temperature (factoring in layer height and line width).

-This script will adapt the nozzle temperature for different sections and geometries of the print while ensuring that the filament is extruded at an ideal speed.
-Adjusting the temperature based on the average flow rate that can be reached during printing `(every 1 second)`, and then changes the G-code speed to align with the optimal flow rate for that temperature `(based on layer height and line width)`.
+With my printer setup, this approach has allowed me to achieve better speed and quality using the same slicer settings, even with an older Klipperized 3D printer and budget filament.
+In fact, I now rely on this script for all my prints—it’s that effective.

-With my printer setup, this script helps me achieve optimal speed and quality with the same slicer settings—even using an old Klipperized 3D printer and affordable filament.
-In fact, I’ve stopped printing without it.
+I believe 3D printing can be much less complicated than it currently seems.
+I encourage you to test, share, and improve this concept.
+I’m convinced that this approach, or something similar, could shape the future of 3D printing.
+With advancements in AI, 3D printing could become truly accessible to everyone.

-I believe that 3D printing can be less complex than it seems.
-I encourage you to test, share, and further develop this concept, as I believe it/or a similar approach will shape the future of 3D printing.
-With a bit of `AI` 3D printing could become accessible to everyone.
+I welcome your feedback and ideas—let’s innovate together.

-I welcome your feedback and am open to any new proposals `“Alone we go Faster, Together we go Further”`
+“Alone we go faster, together we go further.”

 ![IMG20240927152206](https://github.com/user-attachments/assets/5de13b9c-2930-4809-b027-79e65188029b)